OriginProtocol/security/templates/Contract-Code-Review-Example.md

 - [ ] Reentrancy guards on all state changing functions
     - [ ] Still doesn't protect against external contracts changing the state of the world if they are called.
 - [ ] Malicious behaviors
-- [ ] Could fail from stack depth problems (low level calls much require success)
+- [ ] Could fail from stack depth problems (low level calls must require success)
 - [ ] No slippage attacks (we need to validate expected tokens received)
+- [ ] Oracles, one of:
+  - [ ] No oracles
+  - [ ] Oracles can't be bent
-- [ ] Oracles?
+  - [ ] If oracle can be bent, it won't hurt us.
-- [ ] Do we call balanceOf for external contracts to determine what they will do, when they instead use internal accounting?
+- [ ] Don't call balanceOf for external contracts to determine what they will do, when they instead use internal accounting?

 #### Ethereum